-Using a representative survey of the Italian population (N=1,501), we elicit social norms as incentivized beliefs about others' beliefs through the Krupka-Weber method (Krupka and Weber (2013)).
-Our sample is representative with respect to gender, age, residence area, and education, i.e. individual characteristics affecting perceptions of gender norms.
+Using a representative survey of the Italian population (N=1,501), we elicit social norms as second-order beliefs through the Krupka-Weber method (Krupka and Weber (2013)).
+Our sample is representative with respect to gender, age, and residence area, i.e. individual characteristics affecting perceptions of gender norms.
 As for respondents' age, representativeness holds across three age groups, 25-34, 35-59, and 50-64, that we use to compare gender norms across generations.